bramtayl/Justly/README.md

 In the play menu, you can choose among the following options:

-- "Play selection" to play a selection of chords, notes or percussions.
+- "Play selection" to play a selection of chords or notes.
 If you play a selection of chords, you will skip any previous chords, and only play the selected chords.
-If you play a selection of notes or percussions within a chord, you will skip any previous chords, and only play the selected notes or percussions within the current chord.
+If you play a selection of notes within a chord, you will skip any previous chords, and only play the selected notes within the current chord.
 - "Stop Playing" to stop playing.

 ## Example